Industrial Photography

 The Brazilian photographer, Sebastiao Salgado, created the seminal work on industry in the 1990s with his book, Workers, which captured the people who work with their hands and tools who are vital to the health of local, national and global economies.

-All too often we associate the word ‘corporate’ or ‘business’ with images of smartly dressed people in offices sat behind desks.
+All too often we associate the word ‘corporate’ or ‘business’ with images of smartly dressed people in offices sitting behind desks.
 We overlook (and fail to celebrate) the contribution of the millions of engineers, mechanics, fitters and machine operators, who balance precision and craft with wielding hammers, wrenches, and the push-and-pull of machinery.

 As someone who sits at a desk or is behind a camera most of the time, I’m in awe of people who can make, build and craft stuff; as such, I love being asked to do industrial photography.